 The Macropolitics and Microeconomics of Global Financial Crises: Bankruptcy as a Point of Reference (with Terence Halliday), forthcoming in SOVEREIGN INSOLVENCY: POSSIBLE LEGAL SOLUTIONS (Jasna Garasic and Nadia Bodiroga-Vukobrat, eds)(accepted for publication in Springer Press, 2014)

-Settling and Concordance: Two Case Studies in Global Commercial Law (with Terence Halliday), forthcoming in TRANSNATIONAL LEGAL ORDERS (Terence Halliday and Gregory Shaffer, eds.)(Oxford University Press, 2014)
+Settling and Concordance: Two Case Studies in Global Commercial Law (with Terence Halliday), in TRANSNATIONAL LEGAL ORDERS (Terence Halliday and Gregory Shaffer, eds.)(Oxford University Press, 2014)

 Global Duelists: The Recursive Politics of the Text in International Trade Law (with Terence Halliday), in SOCIO-LEGAL APPROACHES TO INTERNATIONAL ECONOMIC LAW: TEST, CONTEXT, SUBTEXT (Amanda Perry-Kessaris ed.)(Routlege 2012)